 CORONAVIRUS ADVICE - for Rutherford Cancer Centre patients

-Advice for stopping virus spread
+Support and advice for stopping coronavirus spread

-Key symptoms of the coronavirus
+Key symptoms of coronavirus to be aware of

 We have taken the below measures: